Readiness for Stage 3 - Comprehension Instruction

-The usual expectation is that students in the first two years of school will be working on Stages 1&2 (Developing Decoding Strategies).
-Towards the end of the second year some may be meeting the criteria above and could be ready for Comprehension Strategy Instruction.
+The usual expectation is that students in the first two years of school will be working on Stages 1&2 (Developing Decoding Fluency).
+Towards the end of the second year some may be meeting the criteria above and could be ready for Comprehension Instruction.

 Students in Middle and Upper Primary Classrooms

 In the middle and upper school (7-13 year olds) most students will be reading at or above their chronological age and will meet the criteria above.
 Whether they have a reading age of 7 or 15+, all students must work their way through Stage 3 as this is the foundation which Stages 4-6 are built upon.

 CLICK HERE for our 'SharpReading Scope and Sequence' for schools where SharpReading has been implemented over a number of years.

 In every middle and upper primary classroom there will be a number of student who still have decoding issues (1 or 2 years behind their chronological age is a useful marker) and will probably not benefit from the challenges of Stage 3.